tomlurge/visionion/README.md

 		 c		cen		possible censorship events	number
 		 c		drq		number of bytes spent...	number 			... on answering directory requests

-				per relay:
-	rbged		cwf		consensus_weight_fraction	number			average probability of a client picking a specific relay for their path
+	the following 4 fields are per relay data - orthogonal to all the above. rbged		cwf		consensus_weight_fraction	number			average probability of a client picking a specific relay for their path
 	rbged		pe		exit_probability			number			probability of a client picking a specific relay for their exit position rbged		pg		guard_probability			number
 	rbged		pm		middle_probability			number
-				:these 4 are per relay data - orthogonal to all the above. they need subdocuments eg:
+	they need subdocuments eg:
 				10p		10% probality				number			percentage of relays that have a 10% probablity 20p		...											of being used as exit node
 				30p     and so forth